yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 It is obvious that only 4 vendors have the expertise and the commitment to make Vulkan drivers work: NVIDIA, AMD, and Mesa, with a special mention for Intel, who recently stepped up their game.

-As a result of the sad state of things, supporting Qualcom SoCs exclusively for our early releases was the only viable choice.
-We needed to make yuzu run on Android without spending an additional several months modifying our GPU code to accommodate all the quirks and broken extensions of Android phones and tablets.
+Although not one of these 4, we decided that limiting support to Qualcomm SoCs was our only option for now if we didn't want to spend several months further modifying our GPU code to accommodate all the quirks and broken extensions of Android phones and tablets.
 Not because their driver is decent — it’s bad.
 But it was just good enough to get some games to render, albeit incorrectly most of the time.